Skip to main content

 Devi Morris takes a mercenary job on a strange little ship called the Glorious Fool because it is the fastest route to getting the elite posting she wants.

-What she does not expect is the ship's cook, or the secrets the crew is carrying, or the fact that both are going to matter more than she planned.
+What she does not expect is the ship's cook, or the secrets the crew is carrying.
+Both are going to matter more than she planned.

 Bach writes action at a pace that would make Mal Reynolds nod in approval, and the slow burn romance earns every beat it lands.